-Offer a coherent and detailed analysis of one or more major areas of Christian pastoral or apologetic concern, exploring questions about how they relate to aspects of faith, church and society.
+Offer a coherent and detailed analysis of one or more major areas of philosophical theology exploring questions about how it relates to aspects of faith, church and society.

-Discuss and investigate intelligently some key issues, concepts and controversies in contemporary Christian thought about these areas of concern, drawing critically on some recent research methodologies and findings.
+Discuss intelligently some key issues, controversies and processes of inquiry in contemporary Christian thought about these topics, drawing critically on some recent research methodologies and findings.